genelet/godbi/README.md

 #### 2.3.2) Constraints

-Use _extra_ to contrain the *WHERE* statement.
-Currently we have supported 3 cases: key or values in url.Values | meaning
+Use _extra_, which is type *url.Values* to contrain the *WHERE* statement.
+Currently we have supported 3 cases: key in *extra* | meaning
 --------------------------- | -------
-a key has only single value | an EQUAL constraint a key has array string values | an IN constraint the key is named *_gsql* | a raw SQL statement among multiple keys | AND conditions.
+key has only one value | an EQUAL constraint key has multiple values | an IN constraint key is named *_gsql* | a raw SQL statement among multiple keys | AND conditions.

 #### 2.3.3) Use multiple JOIN tables